 Q: How will the school closure affect achievement testing?

 A: The intention is to be as flexible as possible given the current situation.
-For now, Stanford Achievement Testing is postponed and will not be administered the week of April 6 as scheduled.
+For now, Stanford Achievement Testing is postponed.

 Q: What about graduation?

 A: Ensuring that the Class of 2020 is on track to graduate is an important priority.
 Our teachers are committed to working with each senior to complete all graduation requirements during the remainder of the school year, both during the closure period and at such time as school may resume.
 Our commitment is to provide reasonable flexibility in the interest of doing what is right for students.

 Q: What about Pizza Fridays, Chick-fil-A sandwich Mondays, and Chick-fil-A biscuit breakfasts?

 A: These days will resume, as planned, if we are able to return to school.
 If pizza and Chick-fil-a lunches were purchased this semester, refunds will be issued for days we do not have school.
 Chick-fil-a breakfast biscuits will be rescheduled when school is back in session, if possible.

 Q: What will school look like during the closure?